 \subsubsection{Visualization of classification results on novel classes}

-To compare the episodic predictions among various methods, we display three examples for the 5-way, 1-shot experiment of (a) Baseline \citep{chen2019closer}, (b) PCN \citep{prabhu2019few} and (c) SCAN (ours) in Figure \ref{Fig.classification_result}.
-The first row are the sampled support set images, showing one example per class from total five classes.
-The yellow bonding box denotes the ground truth category for query images.
-The following three rows display the results of query images for three methods.
-The green/red boxes indicate the correct/incorrect predictions on the target class in the support set.
-In general, our method produces more accurate predictions on the listed query set than others, especially in episode (1) and (2) of Figure \ref{Fig.classification_result}.
-Except for the correct decisions on examples with high similarity to the support image, for example, the first three images in (1), our method can handle the cases that are distinguishable from the given support item, such as the last two columns in (1), and the first and the fifth columns in (2).
-Nonetheless, the wrong prediction on the third column in episode (3) indicates that the performance might be affected by large inter-class similarity, since the third query image is more similar to the support image from the first class than the image sampled from the same class.
+To compare the episodic predictions among various methods, we display three examples for the 5-way, 1-shot experiment of (a) Baseline \cite{chen2019closer}, (b) PCN \cite{prabhu2019few} and (c) our proposed SCAN method, as depicted in Figure \ref{Fig.classification_result}.
+The first row shows the sampled support set images, with one example per class from a total of five classes.
+The yellow bounding box indicates the ground truth category for the query images.
+The subsequent three rows illustrate the results of the query images for each method.
+The green and red boxes represent correct and incorrect predictions, respectively, on the target class in the support set.

+In general, our method demonstrates higher accuracy in predicting the listed query set compared to the other methods, particularly evident in episodes (1) and (2) of Figure~\ref{Fig.classification_result}.
+While our method correctly identifies examples that exhibit high similarity to the support image, such as the first three images in (1), it also effectively handles cases that are distinguishable from the given support item.
+For instance, it accurately predicts the last two columns in (1) and the first and fifth columns in (2).
+However, it is worth noting that the incorrect prediction in the third column of episode (3) suggests that the performance may be influenced by large inter-class similarity.
+This is evident as the third query image bears more resemblance to the support image from the first class than to the image sampled from its own class.